vinclky/joven/README.md

 ## to do.
 * other Pages.
 Html
-* Complete Homepage html
+*
-* add vendor plugins into js/vendor directory via GULP
+* Uglify and Concat all JS into One file
 * additional JS interations.
 * Async search results